 const result = zxcvbn(password);

-The function expects one mandatory parameter: the password in plain text.
-The function supports a second optional parameter, an array of strings that zxcvbn treats as an extra blacklist dictionary.
+The function expects the password in plain text.
+It also supports an optional second parameter, an array of user-specific values that should make the password score worse.

 const result = zxcvbn(password, ['foo', 'bar']);

 The result object contains several properties about the guessability of the password.
-For instance, result.guesses returns the estimated number of guesses needed to crack the password.
-Other properties give an estimation of how long, in seconds, it would take to crack the password.
-Visit the project page to find a description of all the result properties.
+For instance, result.guesses returns the estimated number of guesses needed to crack the password, and the other properties estimate crack times for different attack scenarios.

 This example focuses on the result.score property, which contains a number between 0 and 4: